SeabertYuan/better-workday-calendar/README.md

 # Better Workday Calendar

-A simple extension that fixes overlapping course terms in the calendar view.
+A lightweight, fast, and private extension that fixes overlapping course terms in the course calendar view on UBC workday.
+We hope people submit issues and feedback to keep this project alive as long as possible!

 ## Usage

-To be released still!
-For beta testing, clone the repository and use your browsers developer mode to "temporarily" install the extension.
+This extension is available on Google Chrome and Firefox in their respective add-on stores.
+After installation, the extension will display term buttons when the calendar view popup appears allowing users to filter their courses by terms!

 ## What's next?

+It's tough to keep track of what to do so we've made a list.

+#### Bug fixes:

+- [x] Bug fixes related to reopening the calendar popup
+- [ ] Compatibility with small viewports
+- [ ] Code optimization
+- [ ] Hiding waitlisted courses

+#### Features:

 - [x] Turn it into an extension!
 - [ ] Support full-year courses
-- [ ] Bug fixes related to smaller viewports
-- [ ] Code optimization
-- [x] Bug fixes related to reopening the calendar popup
 - [ ] Ability to export calendar
+- [ ] Course colour coding
-- [ ] Color by courses
+- [ ] Support for summer sessions